XdlSecZJU/RETROFIT-CL/README.md

 - `json_features`
 - `label`

-The complete RETROFIT workflow uses the dimension-reduced Transcendent inputs released on Hugging Face: [link](https://huggingface.co/collections/SheHongyu/mlp-transcendent-cl).
+The complete RETROFIT workflow uses the Drebin features of Transcendent dataset released on Hugging Face: [link](https://huggingface.co/collections/SheHongyu/mlp-transcendent-cl).
 The same collection contains the released malware-detection models used by the Figure 5 plotting workflow.

 Place the released artifacts under: